Frequently Asked Questions

 How would a delta improve current conditions?
 The habitat a delta ecosystem provides would allow us to overcome the primary obstacles limiting June sucker's survival and growth to reproduce, which is one of the steps necessary to achieve June sucker recovery and ultimately its removal from the Endangered Species List.

 But I like all the existing trails, fishing, wildlife, and recreational opportunities?
 Recreational development will be an integral element of the project.
 While portions of some existing trails will be relocated, interconnecting trail systems will still be integrated into the project, along with a wildlife observation tower, non-motorized boat access, angler-access parking areas and more.
-The existing Provo River channel will remain, will have a more consistent water level and will also have new recreational amenities added.
+The existing Provo River channel will remain, will have a more consistent water level and will have new recreational amenities added.

 Wouldn’t the project create a lot of mosquito habitat?
 Mosquitoes are another major concern raised by many individuals.
 The extent to which the project would increase mosquito habitat was analyzed and described in the project's Environmental Impact Statement.
 The Mitigation Commission will continue to provide funding to Utah County for monitoring mosquito populations in the project vicinity.
 This information will be used to guide mosquito control efforts as we begin to construct the project.